forwardemail/forwardemail.net/app/views/privacy/index.md

 If at any time if you wish to remove information that you have provided us with, then go to <a href="/my-account/security">My Account > Security</a> and click "Delete Account".

+Due to abuse prevention and mitigation, your account may require manual deletion review by our admins if you delete it within 5 days of your first payment.

+This process usually takes less than 24 hours and was implemented due to users were spamming with our service, and then quickly deleting their accounts – which prevented us from blocking their payment method fingerprint(s) in Stripe.

 ## Additional Disclosures